angarsky/diveintopython/es/learn/statements/if.md

     print("You are a senior citizen")
 ```

-In this example, we are checking the `age` of a person.
-If the `age` is less than 18, it prints `You are a minor`.
-If the `age` is between 18 and 65, it prints `You are an adult`.
-If the `age` is greater than 65, it prints `You are a senior citizen`.
+En este ejemplo, estamos verificando la `age` de una persona.
+Si la `age` es menor de 18, imprime `You are a minor`.
+Si la `age` está entre 18 y 65, imprime `You are an adult`.
+Si la `age` es mayor de 65, imprime `You are a senior citizen`.

 ```python3
 score = 80